Line of rain, storms expected Wednesday morning

 THE EXPLANATION:

 As a surface high pressure system moves toward the Carolinas on Tuesday, winds will take on a southeasterly direction and inject more moisture into the low levels of the atmosphere.
 This will be felt in the form of a little more stickiness outside and some clouds will be able to develop.
 Meanwhile, a surface low pressure system will take shape in the Midwest.
 This low will track northeastward into the Great Lakes Region.
-The low will drag a cold front through the region on Wednesday to produce showers and thunderstorms.
-Taking a much farther trek to the north than previous storm systems, the threat for severe weather, particularly tornadoes, will be lower.
-While wind shear will be low, enough moisture and instability is expected to be available for a line of activity to produce one or two strong thunderstorms with gusty wind and/or hail.
+The low will drag a cold front through the region on Wednesday morning to produce rain and thunderstorms.
+An expansive pre-frontal squall line will be move into southeast Louisiana and southwest Mississippi in the hours before dawn.
+Taking a much farther trek to the north than previous storm systems, the wind fields will be less favorable for tornadoes.
+However, enough moisture and instability is expected to be available for a line of activity to produce some damaging wind gusts and hail through daybreak.
+As a result, the Storm Prediction Center has introduced a 2/5 "slight" risk for severe weather into the Baton Rouge area.

 Once the “cold” front clears the local area to the east, drier conditions will return for the remainder of the week, but thermometers will stay close to average.
 A broad upper level ridge will build over the south, central U.S. by the weekend leading to compressional warming and some of the highest temperatures so far this season.
 High temperatures will tempt 90 next Saturday and Sunday, with minimal rain chances.

 --Josh